heptarch/heptarch.github.io/drafts/demon.md

 Facing backwards, she can see from a distance the grey and frozen light of Aberdeen, and beneath the boat, the mild swell of the wave which bears them.
-Turning, a matte black rectangle stands out against the nightdark flux of the water.
+Turning, a black rectangle stands out against the nightdark flux of the water.

 The dream lurches.